-The next step would be to be able to see these results interactively on a map of chicago to see those areas or locations with the highest crime rates.
+The next step would be to be able to see these results interactively on a map of Chicago to see those areas or locations with the highest crime rates.
 Using folium package, we can get a map and chart these crime locations on the map.
-Using the folium package, we can answer a couple of comparison questions using the chicago map.
+With this, we can answer a couple of comparison questions using the Chicago map.
 The first question is to find out the most common type of crimes being committed by location.
-First, another new data frame is created by grouping the data by Primary Type column.
-This new data frame PrimaryCrime_locations has the latitude, longitude, location description, arrest and the Primary Type columns.
+To do this, another new data frame is created by grouping the data by Primary Type column.
+This new data frame, PrimaryCrime_locations, has the latitude, longitude, location description, arrest and the Primary Type columns.